EddyLuten/bhreia.com/docs/geography/settlements/korbans-landing.md

     <img src="/assets/images/korbans-landing-no-poi-tiny.png" />
   </a>
   <figcaption>
     The map of Korban's Landing.
 See the map labels section below for information on points of interest.
-Click the image to download the full sized version.
+Click the image to download the full-sized version.
   </figcaption>
 </figure>

 !!! info
-    This page may still change a bit, but is mostly complete and accurate.
+    This page may still change, but is mostly complete and accurate.

 Korban's Landing is a port city located on the eastern coast of [[korbantir]], bordering the Sea of Korban.
 It is also historically significant in that it was the first meeting place between elves and humans.
 Its namesake Korban sailed from Darvia and landed here, meeting the brothers Cauldin of Leikon and Donitar of Leikon.
 See the [[korbantir]] page for details on this event.